microsoft/pxt/docs/python.md

 # Python in MakeCode

 Our Python support is called **MakeCode Python**.
-As with TypeScript, the Python implementation is a subset of the full Python languange.
+As with TypeScript, the Python implementation is a subset of the full Python language.

 The TypeScript implementation in MakeCode is called Static TypeScript (STS) and similarly, MakeCode Python is often referred to as Static Python (SPY).